Balakrishnan007/Translator_Tool/README.md

 **Retries and enrichment.** An empty, placeholder-like, or malformed result triggers up to 2 retries before the segment is flagged for human review instead.
-Separately, the full glossary entry (all 4 languages) is attached to every glossary-matched term by a plain in-memory lookup — no second AI call, so it's free and can't be hallucinated.
+Separately, the full glossary entry (all 4 languages) is attached to every glossary-matched term by a plain in-memory lookup, no second AI call, so it's free and can't be hallucinated.

 **Concurrency.** Every (segment, language) pair translates at the same time via a thread pool.
 The cost: each call is isolated, so segment 50 has no idea what segment 200 decided for the same word.
-A separate plain-code pass runs afterward, once every result is back, specifically to catch what isolated calls can't see themselves — the same term rendered two different ways, a number that silently changed decimal format partway through, a segment identical to its own source.
+A separate plain-code pass runs afterward, once every result is back, specifically to catch what isolated calls can't see themselves: the same term rendered two different ways, a number that silently changed decimal format partway through, a segment identical to its own source.